d-khan/assembly/Welcome_letter.md

 **HyFlex:** Students can join the scheduled class session live online or on campus based on student preference.
 Please note that in-person class attendance or live online attendance is mandatory to avoid dropping or withdrawing from the course.

 ### <div align="center">Bring a laptop if you are attending an in-person class at the college.</div>
-Bring a laptop if you are attending an in-person class at the college.

 ___
 **End of message**